-Claire Nouvian is a writer and environmentalist who dedicates her career to protecting the distant and vulnerable deep sea.
+Claire Nouvian is a writer and environmentalist who has dedicated her career to protecting the distant and vulnerable deep sea.
 In 2018 she won the Goldman Prize, which is equivalent to the Nobel Prize for ecology.

-Claire used to work in television production and journalism, specialising in wildlife and scientific documentaries.
-She spent an extended period filming in the jungles of Asia, Africa, and South America and eventually contracted two severe tropical diseases.
-Luckily, Claire had already discovered the fascinating deep sea, so her convalescence allowed her to craft a book, The Deep, translated into 11 languages, and an exhibition of the same name, which opened in 2007 at the Natural History Museum in Paris and presents the best specimens, pictures, and film clips that have been gathered by oceanographers over the past 25 years.
-The book and traveling exhibition have reached more than a billion people across the world.
+Nouvian formerly worked in television production and journalism, specialising in wildlife and scientific documentaries.
+During filming across the world, she wrote her debut book, The Deep and an exhibition of the same name, which opened in 2007 at the Natural History Museum in Paris and presents the best specimens, pictures, and film clips that have been gathered by oceanographers over the past 25 years.

-Additionally, Claire lectures on deep-sea fisheries, public fisheries subsidies, and sustainable development communication strategy at several universities in the world.
+Additionally, Nouvian lectures on deep-sea fisheries, public fisheries subsidies, and sustainable development communication strategy at several universities in the world.
 In April 2018, the activist became the second French person to receive the prestigious Goldman Prize, which is considered to be the highest environmental award, and comes with a US$200,000 endowment.